silnrsi/oxttools/docs/USAGE.md

 ### Initial use of the language in a LibreOffice document
 - Format menu, Character menu item, brings up a dialog, then select the Font tab
-- Select the language name (value of "Name of Language" in the creation process) from the list
   - Use "Western Text Font" for Latin, Greek, Cyrillic fonts
   - Use "CTL Font" otherwise
+- In the `Language` field, select the language name from the list.
+(This will be the value that was used for "Name of Language" during the creation process).
+- Use the `OK` button to exit the dialog.
-- The language name should then be available from the Tools menu, Language menu item
+- The language name should then be available from the Tools menu, Language menu item.
+You can, for example, select the entire text and apply the